Berkeley CERT and Inter Neighborhood Network

 The best way to participate is to:

-- Participate in weekly practice nets on Tuesday evenings at 7:30pm
+Participate in practice nets on the First Tuesday of each month, at 7:30pm

 Where can I get a GMRS capable radio?
 Most off-the-shelf GMRS walkie-talkies cannot access repeaters – a special repeater function is required.
 BeCERTAINN has acquired several repeater-capable GMRS radios for groups to borrow and test.